-Our tours in Aswan start this afternoon with a visit the Temple of Philae, a beautiful island complex dedicated to Isis and reclaimed from the rising waters of Lake Nasser, which we reach by a scenic boat ride.
-We also stop to visit the huge Aswan Dam.
+Our tour in Aswan continues this afternoon with a visit the Temple of Philae, a beautiful island complex dedicated to Isis and reclaimed from the rising waters of Lake Nasser, which we reach by a scenic boat ride.
 The rest of the day is free.

 An option is available this morning to visit the temples built by Ramses II at the amazing UNESCO world heritage site of Abu Simbel.
 We depart very early with the aim of seeing the rising sun over the temples.
 Transfers, guiding, and entrance fees are included.
 If you don't visit Abu Simbel, then this morning is free.